joker-b/PhotoshopScripts/README.md

-h1.
-Photoshop Scripts
+# Photo(shop) Scripts

 These are scripts I've found useful for photo applications.

 ===========

-h2.
-Charthrob.jsx
+## Charthrob.jsx
 Useful for creating grayscale charts and calibrartin any print process like Cyanotype or Platinum Printing.

-h2.
-AllMine.jsx
+## AllMine.jsx
-A quick smack on the File-Info block, marking Photoshop images with common tags.
+A quick smack on the File-Info block, marking Photoshop images with common (for me) tags and copyright notifications.

-h2. kbImport3.py
+## kbImport3.py
-Not a Photoshop tool but a standalone Python script that can be used for importing images and videos and audio from a variety of cameras and recorders.
+Not a Photoshop tool but a standalone Python script that can be used for importing images and videos and audio from a variety of cameras and audio recorders.
 Before digital took over I had a filing system for media based on dates and projects.
 The kbImport tool allows me to keep a consistent filing system across different generations of cameras and has been used, in various iterations, on Max, Windows, and Linux computers.
+It will also convert some image filetypes (e.g., 'RW2') to Adobe DNG for efficiency and compatibility with some older image editors.